 Serum concealer that feels light on the skin and blends easily.
 Coverage is easily buildable without looking cakey.
 Product dries quickly and doesn't separate or crease on oily skin.
 Brightening effect is perfect for hiding dark under-eye circles.
 From a brand known for ingredients that won't irritate the skin.

 Needs to be built up to effectively cover redness.
 Only six shades.

 Creamy consistency glides on smoothly and blends effortlessly.
-Long-lasting formula doesn't crease or separate on oily skin.
+Long-lasting formula doesn't separate or crease on oily skin.
 Effectively covers dark circles and acne.
 Nearly matte finish looks natural.
 You get a lot of product for the price.
 Good shade range.

 Concealer is quite slow to fully dry.

 Medium- to full-coverage concealer sits well under foundation.
 Feels light on the skin and effectively hides redness, acne, and dark circles without looking too thick.
-Serum formula is oil-free and never separates on oily skin.
+Serum formula is oil-free and does not separate on oily skin.
 Concealer is available in 20 shades to suit most skin tones and undertones.

 There may be some light creasing under the eyes if you apply the product too heavily.

 Long-wear concealer stays in place all day, even on oily skin.
 Available in 30 shades, so you're likely to find a perfect match.
 Effectively brightens the under-eye area and conceals blemishes and redness.
 Concealer gives a healthy glow without looking shiny or greasy.